openearth/coastserv_flask_azure/README.md

 # COASTSERV_Model
 A program for nesting coastal DFM and DFMWAQ models in FES tide model output and CMEMS MERCATOR global physiochemical and biogeochemical model output.
-It includes utilities for downloading and processing the data.
-Designed as a backend for a webapp. **script branch, previously master, is no longer supported.
-Old FlaskApp branch is now master as of Dec 15 2019.**
+This app is deployd on Azure at coasterv.azurewebsites.net.
+This readme describes how to create the docker container and deploy the app to Azure.

 **other requirements:**
 * an Azure account